TypedIterator#

 ]

 3. We create a new instance of TypedIterator with the result type and the aggregations.
-We use the “square bracket” typing syntax to bind the output datatype.
+We use the “square bracket” typing syntax to bind the output datatype and the input datatype we are planning to iterate over.
 This way, our IDE is able to autocomplete the attributes of the result type.

 from tpcp.misc import TypedIterator